 1. Hot tub cover lifter

-If you don’t have one already, a cover lifter is an absolute must for winter months.
-While you can technically get by with a cheap hot tub cover (without a lifter) when it’s hot, a cover lifter will make it a lot quicker to get out of the cold and into 102° Fahrenheit water.
+If you have a new hot tub and don’t have one already, a cover lifter is an absolute must for winter months.
+While you can technically get by with a cheap spa cover (without a lifter) these devices are the best way to comfortably lift your cover to the side of your hot tub and out of the way.

-There are several automatic cover lifters on the market today that open automatically so you can basically open the cover from inside with your smartphone and not even worry about opening the flaps and folding the cover back.
+There are several automatic cover lifters on the market today that open automatically for easy access.
+Simply open the cover from the inside of your home with a smartphone, hop in, and forget about staying out in the cold too long.

 2. Gazebo with metal roof

-A nice gazebo with a metal roof not only looks great but can protect your hot tub in the winter when it snows or rains.
+A nice gazebo with a metal roof looks great and can protect your hot tub in the winter when it snows or rains.
 I don’t recommend you purchase a cheap cloth top canopy; canopies with cloth tops tend to blow over in the wind, and I’ve seen many tops tear from being left up outside.

 This gazebo by Summercove is designed for hot tubs, includes a metal roof, and also comes with privacy screens and a bar shelf on one side.